noddde

 Mirrors the Aggregate Pattern

-In noddde, aggregate command handlers return events — they don't persist events themselves.
+In noddde, aggregate decide handlers return events — they don't persist events themselves.
 The framework handles persistence and dispatch.
 Sagas follow the same pattern: handlers return commands, and the framework handles dispatch after persisting the new state.

 This consistency makes the framework predictable: handlers declare outputs, the framework executes side effects.